marklogic-community/bitemp-explorer/README.md

 APP INSTRUCTIONS

-13. Go through the workspaces, referring to the graph at localhost:3000.
-Note how the graph changes with document inserts and deletes from the query console.
+13. Go through the workspaces.
 14. It is recommended to go through at least the first two workspaces and create one or two temporal collections before trying the features of the demo.
+15. On the home page, choose a temporal collection from the dropdown menu.
+Click the 'Search' button to get a list of all the documents within that temoral collection.
+Click one of the blue links to redirect you to the view page.
-15. Use the features of the home/search pages to modify/view graphs.
-The graph is a visual representation of bitemporal, with 2 axes representing system and valid times of a temporal document.
+16. The graph on the view page is a visual representation of bitemporal, with 2 axes representing system and valid times of a temporal document.
-16. The home page dropdown menu will drop down the properties of your documents being displayed in the graph.
+17. The view page dropdown menu will drop down the properties of your documents being displayed in the graph.
 You can select and view new properties.
-17. Click boxes in the graph (which represent physical documents) to edit, view, and delete certain documents.
+18. Click boxes (that represent physical documents) in the graph to edit, view, and delete certain documents.
 Edit will create a new physical document.
 View to see the contents of a document.
 The delete button will cut off a system end time to the current real time, or a time that you specify.
-18. Create a document (button) from the home page to create a new logical document with its first physical document.
-19. Try entering URIs into the appropriate textbox.
-This will display the graph to reflect the document URI.
+19. Click the 'Home' link in the upper lefthand corner to go back to the home page.
-20. Check out the search page (upper left corner) for a full list of temporal collections.
-Click the 3 dropdowns and select a temporal collection and/or a system time operator and/or a valid time operator and drag the bars to select your ranges.
-Click the 'Run Query' button to display the documents specified by the temporal collection and the operators/time ranges.
+20. Back on the home page, you can also choose a system time operator and/or a valid time operator from the dropdown menus and drag the blue bars on the graph to select your ranges.
+Click the 'Search' button to display the documents specified by the temporal collection and the operators/time ranges.
+21. To run another query, click the 'Reset' button and repeat the steps above.
+22. Click the 'Create a Document' button to create a new logical document with its first physical document.
-21. If a lot is new or confusing, look for highlighted words on the page for hovering over.
+23. If a lot is new or confusing, look for highlighted words on the page for hovering over.
 A definition will pop up to help you cement your knowledge of bitemporal.

 Guide to Workspaces: